Hunger in Emergencies

 Hunger and malnutrition are often caused by natural disasters and conflict or a combination of the two.
 Prolonged drought may destroy crops and cause food prices to skyrocket, or violent conflict may force people to flee their homes and livelihoods.

 At times like these, so many forces come together at once that countries and regions become gripped in a major food crises.
 In 2012, people across the Sahel region of Africa endured a food crisis that affected 18.7 million.
-Today, 10.3 million people in the Sahel remain at risk and in dire need of assistance.
+Today, more than 20 million people are to be affected by the droughts and floods caused by El Niño.